top of page

 Our Funding

 Frannie Peabody Center is a 501(c)3 nonprofit organization.
-Our programs receive funding from various sources, including: Part B of the Ryan White Treatment Modernization Act, the U.S. Centers for Disease Control & Prevention (CDC), U.S. Department of Housing & Urban Development’s Housing Opportunities for People with AIDS program (HOPWA), Maine Center for Disease Control & Prevention, Maine Office of MaineCare Services, United Way of Southern Maine, as well as other private foundations and donors.
+Our programs receive funding from various sources, including: the U.S. Centers for Disease Control & Prevention (CDC), U.S. Department of Housing & Urban Development’s Housing Opportunities for People with AIDS program (HOPWA), Maine Center for Disease Control & Prevention, Maine Office of MaineCare Services, United Way of Southern Maine, as well as other private foundations and donors.

 Our History: Frannie Peabody